 Allegations of child abuse are sometimes made by adults and young people a long time after the abuse has occurred.
 There are many reasons for an allegation not being made at the time, including:

 As well as achieving some justice and support for the alleged victim, staff dealing with cases of this nature should bear in mind that even though the offences are termed ‘historical/non-recent’, the alleged perpetrator could currently be in contact with children/young people as a parent, carer or worker/volunteer.

 Consequently, responses to allegations of historical/non-recent abuse should reach as high a standard as a response to current abuse.
 See Neglect Practice Guidance

-If historical/non-recent abuse enquiries involve more than one alleged perpetrator, or more than one victim, the BSCB procedures for Complex Abuse must be considered.
+If historical/non-recent abuse enquiries involve more than one alleged perpetrator, or more than one victim, the BSCP procedures for Complex Abuse must be considered.